 Pennsylvania State Senator Arrested On Charges Of Possessing Child Porn

+Sen. Mike Folmer submitted his letter of resignation on Wednesday to Republican colleagues in Harrisburg, according to leadership in the state chamber.

+"We are sickened and disturbed by the charges brought against Mike Folmer," the Pennsylvania lawmakers said in a statement.
+After reviewing the charges and speaking to Folmer, they said they insisted that he resign.

-Prosecutors in Pennsylvania have charged a state senator with possession of child pornography after authorities traced an explicit image involving a minor to the senator's personal computer.
+On Tuesday, police arrested Folmer at his home about an hour outside of the state capital after tracing what prosecutors say was an explicit image involving a minor to the senator's personal computer.

-Police arrested state Sen. Mike Folmer on Tuesday at his home about an hour outside of Harrisburg.
 During a search of Folmer's cellphone, investigators say they found two other suspected images of child pornography.

 Folmer, 63, who is married and has seven grandchildren, told police that he "had been dealing with some personal problems," according to a criminal complaint filed by the Pennsylvania Attorney General's Office.

-Folmer told investigators that he had received the image, apparently showing a sex act involving a young girl, through his Tumblr blog, according to court documents.
-But prosecutors say it was Folmer who uploaded the imagery to the social media site in December 2017 under the screen name "hoser44."
+Folmer told investigators that he had received the initial image, apparently showing a sex act involving a young girl, through his Tumblr blog, according to court documents.
+But prosecutors say it was Folmer who uploaded the image to the social media site in December 2017 under the screen name hoser44.

-Tumblr flagged the imagery to the National Center for Missing and Exploited Children in February, court documents state.
+Tumblr flagged the image to the National Center for Missing and Exploited Children in February, court documents state.
 Authorities issued subpoenas earlier this year to Yahoo, AT&T Wireless and Comcast to recover account details provided by Tumblr.

 Folmer has been charged with three counts of possession of child pornography and one count of criminal use of a communication facility.